MRes Primary Care (Web-based Learning) / Course details

 |Available as a free choice unit?||No|

 This module is relevant to a range of professions within healthcare services, voluntary sector or Non-Government Agencies.
-The module builds on the mandatory introductory unit in providing a background to the key principles of public health as well as health promotion theory.
+The module provides a background to the key principles of public health as well as health promotion theory.
 There is opportunity for students to develop transferable skills and knowledge for inter-sectoral working, asset based approaches, and evaluation.
 This course unit covers material that will be helpful to staff from the NHS as well as more traditional Local Authority roles to fulfil their public health remit.
-The unit is internationally relevant and using examples and case studies to demonstrate concepts and application in a range of country settings.
+The unit is internationally relevant and uses examples and case studies to demonstrate concepts and application in a range of country settings.

 This module provides a good grounding in the basic theory and practice of health promotion and prevention of ill health.
 In the unit we start by examining personal and professional perspectives in health and how these impact on individuals, communities and wider populations.
 We cover principle methods and approaches to the development, planning and evaluation of health interventions whilst considering both the intended outcomes and potential unintended consequences for health inequalities.
 The course unit is complementary to a number of modules on the MPH and MRes.
 In particular the unit is relevant to Working with Communities and Intercultural Public Health.